mathieu-gouleau/BirdsHome/README.md

         <domain>192.167.6.64</domain>
     </domain-config> "

-3)plug your phone one your computer, you will have to enable the debug mode or developer mode on your device, follow this video it's well explained: https://www.youtube.com/watch?v=Jf4RydXv7X8

-3) Open a cmd in the "client" folder and run this command
+4) Re Open a cmd in the "client" folder and re-run this command
 - ionic build android

+5) follow the path in the cmd "Client\platforms\android\app\build\outputs\apk\debug" ==> copy the file "app-debug.apk" on your device and then run this file on your device

 Voila you can see the data on your phone now ( if the arduino is set up of course) !
 Don't forget to connect your phone and yout computer to the same network of course !